Anil Dash

-Anil Dash (/ɑːˈniːl ˈdæʃ/; born September 5, 1975) is an American technology executive, entrepreneur, Prince scholar and writer.
-He is the Head of Glitch and VP of Developer Experience at Fastly.
+Anil Dash (/ɑːˈniːl ˈdæʃ/; born September 5, 1975) is an American entrepreneur, Prince scholar, and writer.
+He was recently the Head of Glitch and VP of Developer Experience at Fastly.

 Career

 In 1999, Dash launched his personal weblog, dashes.com (now anildash.com), while working as an independent technology consultant.
 From 2001 to 2003, he worked as a new media developer for the Village Voice before becoming the first employee of Six Apart, the makers of Movable Type, TypePad, and Vox, where he served as a vice president until 2009.

 From 2009 to 2012 he served as the director of Expert Labs, a Gov 2.0 project to facilitate political participation.
-After this work, he became an advisor to the White House Office of Digital Strategy under the Obama administration.
+After this work, he became an advisor to the White House Office of Digital Strategy under the Obama administration, trying to help them apply Web 2.0 lessons to government.

 He was also previously a partner with Michael J. Wolf in Activate Consulting, a media and technology management consulting firm, and a co-founder (with Gina Trapani) and CEO of ThinkUp, a social media aggregation and analysis tool.
 The company was shuttered in June 2016.
 Dash was appointed CEO of Fog Creek Software in December 2016.
 On September 25, 2018, the company was renamed Glitch after its flagship product.
 In March 2020, Glitch and its union signed a collective bargaining agreement, the first in the tech industry.
 Dash was host of Function with Anil Dash, a podcast about technology's effects on culture, co-produced by Glitch and Vox Media The podcast ran for two seasons from 2018 to 2020.

 Dash is also a scholar of the musician Prince.
+He is chair of the board for the Lower East Side Girls Club, and was on the board of Stack Overflow for 10 years.
+Dash was a founding member of Data & Society's Board of Directors from 2013 to 2021.